amd/amd_hsmp/README.md

 To build the kernel module:

 #> make
+This will generate hsmp_common.ko, hsmp_acpi.ko and amd_hsmp.ko modules.

 To install the kernel module:

 #> sudo make modules_install
+This will install hsmp modules at  /lib/modules/<KERNEL_VERSION>/build.
 To clean the kernel module build directory:

 #> make clean